-Statistical first releases
+Statistical bulletins and first releases

 Destinations of undergraduate leavers from higher education at alternative providers in England 2015/16

 The first publication of graduate destinations data from alternative providers shows: 75% of first degree leavers from alternative providers (APs) were in work; 72% of foundation degree leavers were in further study; 11% of HND/HNC leavers were unemployed.

 The first release of data on the destinations of leavers for the academic year 2015/16 shows that 15% of leavers were in further study in 2015/16, an increase from 13% in last year’s figures.
 Of full-time first degree leavers, 65% were employed in the UK, of whom 71% were in posts classified as professional employment.
 Of UK domiciled first degree leavers in full-time UK paid work the median salary was higher for males than for females.